Advanced Software (return to the homepage)

 So, for instance, when a client starts receiving care from you, your teams need to make sure their needs are regularly reviewed so their care plan can adjust accordingly.
 But changes could get missed if your busy teams have their own ways of manually monitoring each of your service users plans or referencing reports.
 Instead, workflows can automatically schedule when that plan needs reviewing, assigning it to the correct team to be updated on the set due date.

-4. Compliance and Auditability
+4. Compliance and auditability

 When you haven’t got workflows for your important processes, it can be difficult to track the progress of a task, who was responsible for it or if it was completed on time.
 And with all the regulations that you need to comply with, you need to be able to prove exactly how your service is safe, effective, caring and well-led.